vilusa/firstGitProject/README.md

 # If you want to add new line to this project:

-You can open an issue.
+You can open an issue first.